servo/servo/tests/wpt/web-platform-tests/docs/github-101.md

-4. Wait for feedback on your pull request and once your pull request is accepted, detele youre branch (see '
+4. Wait for feedback on your pull request and once your pull request is accepted, delete your branch (see '
 [When Pull Request is Accepted][cleanup]').

 That's it!
 If you're currently at a Test the Web Forward event, find an